Motivation

 yarn create strapi-app sls-strapi --quickstart

-This will create a basic Strapi app with the file based database SQLite in the sls-strapi folder.
-If successful, Strapi will run on http://localhost:1337.
+This will create a basic Strapi app with the file based database SQLite in the sls-strapi

-While we won't use this instance of Strapi with the SQLite database, you should make at least one content type in Strapi either through the content type builder or by adding a content type in the api/ folder.
-I will create a content type called page with a single field called title.
-Make the content type and wait for the server to restart.
+While we won't use this instance of Strapi with the SQLite database, you should make at least one content type in Strapi either through the content type builder or by adding a content type in the api/

-Add a single item to the collection, then test that it works by getting http://localhost:1337/pages.
-You will get a 403 FORBIDDEN message, as we need to allow unauthenticated users read access to the collection.
+Add a single item to the collection, then test that it works by getting http://localhost:1337/pages

-Go to Roles & Permissions, edit the Public group and add permissions to read. http://localhost:1337/pages should now respond with your single page item.
+Go to Roles & Permissions, edit the Public group and add permissions to read. http://localhost:1337/pages

 We will come back to configuring Strapi for our serverless needs later.